Kurento/kurento/source/Developer_and_Programmer_Guide.rst

        # Your can choose the port you want.
 By default we assume 9100.
        mediaApiConfiguration.handlerPort=9100

-   *Kurento* framework will search this file in the following paths (in the specified order):
+   *Kurento* framework will search this file in the following locations (in the specified order):

    #. *JBoss* configuration folder defined by property: